|

 their own lodgings in the guardhouseand followed Imrahils

-Steward, through the inner gate, into the castle courtyard.
-Legolas
+Steward through the inner gate and into the castle ward.

-and Haldir both insisted on carrying their own packs, but Eowyn
+Legolas and Haldir insisted on carrying their own packs, but

-and Dínendalwho had a number of books and some medical
+Eowyn and Dínendalwho had a number of books, vials

-to help them.
-The Steward led the small convoy to a door in the
+The Steward led the small convoy to a doorway in the north west

-of a large sitting room on the first floor, with two small bedrooms
+the first floor, with two small bedchambers overlooking the ward,

-Steward installed Legolas and Eowyn in the master bedroom, leaving
+The Steward installed Legolas and Eowyn in the main bedchamber,

 bare-chested, at the dressing table, whilst Eowyn unbraided and